 All such agreements should be undertaken in conjunction with the local authority's Legal Services and include a clear (written) agreement and Care Plan with the outcome considered at a Looked After Children's Review to which the parents have been invited.

 Where it is highly likely that proceedings will be required to determine a factual issue, or where complex medical evidence may become involved it is better for proceedings to be issued promptly allowing the court to manage the timetable of the case and the parents to be able to access effective legal advice.

-2.4 Actions required after a Decision to Look After is made
+4. Actions Required after a Decision to Look After is Made

-In all cases, if it is agreed that the child should become Looked After, the child's social worker will draw up a draft Care Plan (see Section 3, The Care Plan) with clear timescales and a statement as to whether the child's needs would best be met in a family placement or residential care.
+In all cases, if it is agreed that the child should become Looked After, the child's social worker will draw up a draft Care Plan (see Care Planning Procedure, The Care Plan) with clear timescales and a statement as to whether the child's needs would best be met in a family placement or residential care.

-If a foster or residential placement is required, the relevant procedure to be followed, including the need to hold a Placement Planning Meeting, will be found in the Placements in Foster Care Procedure or the Placements in Residential Care Procedure.
+If a foster or residential placement is required, the relevant procedure to be followed, including the need to hold a Placement Planning Meeting together with other associated arrangements, will be found in the Placements in Foster Care Procedure or the Placements in Residential Care Procedure.